mredodos/ecab-taxi-booking-manager/readme.txt

 **🏬 Establish GEO FENCE Boundaries and Pricing** Utilize Google Maps to delineate both intercity and intracity zones, along with corresponding pricing

+**≣ Comprehensive Order List Section
+View and manage all bookings in a detailed order list

 **Third-Party Service:**
 This plugin relies on the Google Maps API, a service provided by Google, Inc. It is used for displaying Google Maps and finding distance.
 Please note that your usage of this plugin constitutes acceptance of Google's terms and policies.